LehighIAC/OztekinGroup/README.md

 sudo rsync -aP <your_user_name>@oztekingroup.dept.lehigh.edu:/mnt/Lab/IAC/A* /share/Apps
 ```

-While waiting for it, you can continue and come back later.
+While waiting for it, you can continue to the next section and come back later.

 Copy desktop shortcut, then right click and select `Allow Launching`